balderdashy/sails/ROADMAP.md

  Feature                                                  | Owner                                                                            | Details
  :------------------------------------------------------- | :------------------------------------------------------------------------------- | :------
+ Global action policies                                   |                                                                                  | Instead of only having one global action policy `'*'` it would be nice if we could define policies for a specific action in all controllers: `'*/destroy': ['isOwner']` or something similar.
  Socket.io 1.0                                            | [@mikermcneil](https://github.com/mikermcneil)                                   | upgrade to Socket.io 1.0
  Lock + unlock app in dev env                             | [@mikermcneil](https://github.com/mikermcneil)     | Capability for a hook to "lock" and/or "unlock" the app (in a development env only).
 When "locked" all requests are intercepted by an endpoint which responds with either a page or JSON payload communicating a custom message.  e.g. so the grunt hook can let us know as it syncs.  e.g. `sails.emit('lock')`
  Hook dependency/load order mgmt                          | [@mikermcneil](https://github.com/mikermcneil)                                   | rebase the hook dependency+optional depenency system originally proposed by @ragulka